megaport/terraform-provider-megaport/docs/resources/vxc.md

 Required:

 - `destination_ip_address` (String) Remote peer IPv4 address the tunnel connects to.
-- `pre_shared_key` (String, Sensitive) Pre-shared key used to authenticate the IPsec tunnel.
-Write-only: not returned by the API on read.
+- `pre_shared_key` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Pre-shared key used to authenticate the IPsec tunnel.
+Declared as a [write-only argument](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral/write-only) (Terraform 1.11+), so the key is never written to the plan or state; it is read from the configuration only when the tunnel is provisioned.
+The API does not return it on read.
 - `source_ip_address` (String) Local (Megaport-side) IPv4 address used as the tunnel source.
 Must live on a separate `subInterface` interface, not on this `ipSecTunnel` interface.

 Optional: